Dian Farmer Learning To Grow Our Own Food

 1. Combine all the ingredients together.

-3. Spray the mixture on the infected plants.
+3. Spray the homemade insecticide recipe on the infected plants.
 Use it as long as you can see the pests in your plants.

 Citrus Oil And Cayenne Pepper

-This natural pesticide works best on small ants or fire ants.
+This natural pesticide and pepper spray works best on small ants or fire ants.
 Cayenne pepper contains capsaicin which repels spider mites and other insects on plants.

 What You Need: